Starz announced on Monday the network has greenlit an anthology series based upon Steven Soderbergh’s The Girlfriend Experience.

-The 13-episode half-hour series will follow a high-end call girl and their day-to-day experiences with clients while working as a "GFE," similar to Soderbergh's 2009 film, which starred Sasha Grey, Variety reports.
+The 13-episode half-hour series will follow high-end call girls and their day-to-day experiences both with clients while working as a “GFE,” similar to Soderbergh’s 2009 film, which starred Sasha Grey, Variety reports.

 “This show is about looking at the nature of transactions and relationships and how we define the boundaries in our relationships,” series executive producer Philip Fleishman said.